-You will be provided with a small towel before each meal to clean your hands.
+You’ll be provided with a small towel and soap before each meal to clean your hands.

-- Day 1: You will be picked up from your hotel in the morning and will travel by private transportation to KM 82, the starting point of the trek.
+- Day 1: You will be picked up from your hotel in the morning and will travel by private transport to Piscacucho KM 82, the starting point of the trek.

 - Day 4: Private transport from Ollantaytambo train station to your hotel in Cusco.

-The Porters or Kallpa Team carry all of the personal tents, clothing, and sleeping bags, to extra dining and kitchen tents, food, water, tables, chairs, and a gas bottle stove.
+The Porters (our Kallpa Team) carry all from personal tents, clothing, and sleeping bags to extra dining and kitchen tents, food, water, tables, chairs, and a gas bottle stove.